pdstools.explanations.ExplanationsUtils

 CREATE = 'create'

-class _CONTRIBUTION_TYPE(default, alt)
+class _CONTRIBUTION_TYPE(default, alt, text)

 Bases: enum.Enum